Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 possible delay could occur.
 We

-wondered on the moved out- whether we
+wondered as we moved out whether we

-were leaving our major lines for Good.
+were leaving our Wagon lines for good.

-It was a very dark night tho there
+It was a very dark night tho' there

 were indications that it would clear

-up and working would be more in
+up and nothing would be more in

 our favor than to have a few days

-of Good weather femay go even
+of good weather We may go even

 are making a "push"